Caltech-IPAC/Montage/README.md

 tools.
 The toolkit is in wide use in astronomy to support research projects, and to support pipeline development, product generation and image visualization for major projects and missions; e.g. Spitzer Space Telescope, Herschel, Kepler, AKARI and others.
-Montage is used as an exemplar application by the computer science community in developing next-generation cyberinfrastructure, especially workflow framework on distributed platforms.
+Montage is also used as an exemplar application by the computer science community in developing next-generation cyberinfrastructure, especially workflow framework on distributed platforms.